AjinkyaDahiwal/YouTube-Data-Engineering-Project-using-AWS/README.md

 # Since this is a learning project so :
 I Stopped all services after project completion to prevent ongoing costs.
-Set up Lambda with appropriate memory settings to avoid over-provisioning